 About midday, as far as it mattered, Jenni woke up stiff and hungry.
 The mini-replicator in the nurses' break room solved both problems by producing a generic anti-inflammatory and a generic breakfast on demand.
 It grumbled a bit when, on a hunch, she requested two additional meals to go, but a stern look and a sterner blow to the machine's façade changed its tune.
 Concentrating on not spilling anything, she found Mirrad easily.
 As Jenni had supposed, the Minbari had not eaten yet, and he appreciated the food.

 "There has been no change in your recruit since yesterday," he told her between bites.
 Jenni attempted to coax dragonrider!Erik to eat, but he was, if anything, less responsive than he had been before.
-"He lies motionless, without bodily function."
+"He lies motionless, as one dead."

 "That's not unusual."
 Jenni sighed and gave up her attempt at feeding the man.
 "But it is bad.
 He'll commit suicide by attrition if he doesn't snap out of it."